 Overall, try to avoid sudden movements as well.
 This goes for the whole body, but especially for the area of the nerve damage.
 Any sudden jerk-like motions will cause a stress response in the body, tensing up all nerves and muscles and making the pinched nerve much worse.
-Some examples of this may include sports like baseball or golf or any other sport that has long periods of rest followed by sudden, intense motion.
+Some examples of this may include sports like baseball or golf or any other sport that has long periods of rest followed by a sudden, intense motion.
 Also, suspense or horror movies that cause that jerk reaction should be avoided (sorry film lovers!).

 This is an important one both for the treatment of a pinched nerve and its prevention.
 Staying in one sedentary position for a majority of your day can wreak havoc on your body, muscles, and in turn, nerves.
 While you need rest to heal a pinched nerve, staying in one spot the entire day will make it worse and might cause other nerves in your body to react negatively.
 Rest as much as you can, but every hour or so, gently and slowly pick yourself up and take a little walk or do a gentle stretch to keep the fluids and muscles of your body moving.

 This goes hand-in-hand with the sudden movement aspect of healing a pinched nerve.
 Amusement park rides are chiropractic nightmares.
 While they’re fun and exciting, they push and pull you around in all different directions that are unnatural to your movement and alignment.
-The sudden motions and high-intensity nature of these rides is something to avoid at all costs, which may be hard with the wonderful summer months coming up.
+The sudden motions and high-intensity nature of these rides are something to avoid at all costs, which may be hard with the wonderful summer months coming up.
 Luckily, you can still enjoy a fun boardwalk game and cotton candy in the meantime!

 Also, make sure you’re getting plenty of sleep while healing a pinched nerve.
 Sleep is a unique time of healing, restoration, and regular maintenance for our bodies, so when something is wrong, try to head to bed early, sleep late if you can, and take naps throughout the day to give your body the rest it needs to heal.
 Our bodies have incredible abilities to restore themselves – we just have to give them the time and space to do it!